-Synopsis: Authorizes creation of special license plates commemorating horse as State animal.
-Type of Impact: Annual State revenue and expenditure increases.
-Agencies Affected: New Jersey Motor Vehicle Commission; Department of Agriculture
+Synopsis: Authorizes special "We Support the Arts" license plates with proceeds to New Jersey State Council on the Arts.
+Type of Impact: Potential annual State revenue and expenditure increases.
+Agencies Affected: New Jersey Motor Vehicle Commission; New Jersey State Council on the Arts.